Quick Answer

 The Bottom Line

-The best feng shui paint colors usually make the room feel quieter, warmer, and easier to live with on a full wall.
+The best feng shui paint colors make the room feel quieter, warmer, and easier to live with on a full wall.
 Warm white, greige, mushroom, sage, and dusty blue-green are some of the most useful paint directions because they support the room instead of pushing at it.

 If the paint helps the room feel calmer before any styling goes in, the color is probably doing its job.